 “Being green” means more than just trying to remember to recycle unused photocopies or the occasional soda can.
 In St. Louis, the America’s Center convention complex is making responsible choices to lessen their impact on the environment and helping to ensure that the positive benefits of the meeting and leisure tourism industry will long outweigh its impact on the environment.

-In its role of attracting visitors to the region, the St. Louis Convention & Visitors Commission (CVC) recognizes the consequences of excessive energy and water consumption, carbon dioxide creation, waste and landfill issues.
+In its role of attracting visitors to the region, Explore St. Louis recognizes the consequences of excessive energy and water consumption, carbon dioxide creation, waste and landfill issues.
 America’s Center welcomes thousands of visitors and convention attendees each year, and the organization has undertaken numerous steps to lessen the impact visitors make on the air, water and land in the bi-state area.

 A facilities-wide Green Team was formed to as part of the center’s efforts to maintain an environmentally-friendly facility.
 The group discusses ways to reduce the building’s carbon footprint as well as best practices for recycling and reusing materials.

 “Our team members have different skill sets and help us look at different aspects of our organization to reduce our impact on the environment,” said Paige Millard, Director of Event Management for America’s Center.
 “They represent a variety of disciplines within facility operations and the sales and marketing department, plus we have team members representing our industry partners, which helps bring their company’s green programs to the table.”

 Some steps taken to lessen the center’s overall impact on the environment include: automated hand towel dispensers and automatic toilet flushers in restrooms; low-consumption usage toilets and urinals; post-consumer recycled products such as “coreless” toilet paper and paper towels; and using Green Seal-certified phosphate-free, chlorine-free cleaning products throughout the building.